 * Astronomers have been conducting surveys to locate the NEOs.
 One of the first to go into operation was the "Spacewatch" project, which used an old 90 centimeter telescope sited at the Kitt Peak Observatory in Arizona, updated with automatic pointing, imaging, and analysis gear to search the skies for intruders.
 The project was set up in 1980 by Tom Gehrels and Dr. Robert S. McMillan of the Lunar & Planetary Laboratory of the University of Arizona in Tucson, and is now being operated by McMillan.

 There are now at least half a dozen loosely-affiliated NEO search efforts going on around the world.
-The most ambitious survey effort is the University of Hawaii's "Panoramic Survey Telescope And Rapid Response System (PAN-STARRS)", which went online in late 2008 on Mauna Kea; it also consists of a 1.8 meter wide-field telescope, but it's just a demonstrator for the ultimate "PAN-STARRS 4", which will consist of four such 1.8 meter telescopes.
+The most ambitious survey effort is the University of Hawaii's "Panoramic Survey Telescope And Rapid Response System (PAN-STARRS)", which went online in 2010 on Mauna Kea; it also consists of a 1.8 meter wide-field telescope.
+A second telescope, "PAN-STARRS 2", has been set up nearby, with two more planned, though they haven't been funded.

 The four PAN-STARRS telescopes will be independent optical systems, but they will all be steered together, with each telescope slightly skewed from the common boresight to provide a field of view of 3 degrees, six times greater than the full Moon.
-A second PAN-STARRS telescope should be online by 2013; schedule for completion of the next two is uncertain, but the work is receiving funding.
 In completion, PAN-STARRS 4 will, in the course of conducting a general all-sky survey, map all NEOs larger than 140 meters that can be observed from Hawaii.

 Space-based surveys are now being conducted.
 The first, the Canadian Space Agency's "Near Earth Object Surveillance Satellite (NEOSSat)" microsatellite, was launched as one of a set of payloads by an Indian Polar Satellite Launch Vehicle on 25 February 2013.
 NEOSSat was a space observatory with a launch mass of about 72 kilograms; it carried a 15 centimeter (6 inch) telescope to scan for asteroids crossing Earth's orbital path, with a precise pointing system permitting long exposures.